scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Figure :ref:`MPItimestackedcomparison` B compares the execution times across all MPI ranks for 72 cores.
 There are several processes that are about ten times slower than the majority of processes.
 These stragglers reduce the overall performance and are always observed when the number of cores is more than 24 and the ranks span multiple nodes.
-Based on the results from MPI for Python, Dask is probably no responsible for the occurrence of the stragglers.
+Based on the results from MPI for Python, Dask is probably not responsible for the occurrence of the stragglers.

 We finally also wanted to ascertain that variable execution time is not a property of the computational task itself and replaced the RMSD calculation with optimal superposition (based on the iterative qcprot algorithm :cite:`PuLiu_FastRMSD_2010`) with a completely different, fully deterministic metric, namely a simple all-versus-all distance calculation based on `MDAnalysis.lib.distances.distance_array`_.
 The distance array calculates all distances between the reference coordinates at time 0 and the  coordinates of the current frame and provides a comparable computational load.